solubis/alerter-login/README.md

 Be aware that $location.search works only in HTML5 mode with hashbang in URL (if not, you need to use window.location.seacrh instead).

-All above tasks are automated when using FDS Security Library (read below).
+All above tasks are automated when using Alerter Security Library (read below).

-## Using FDS Security library to automate token management
+## Using Alerter Security library to automate token management

-FDS Security Library provides following functionality:
+Alerter Security Library provides following functionality:

 1. token retrieval from URL
 2. token decoding